RustFields/rustfields.github.io/domain-analysis/domain-problem-analysis.md

 > The choice is yours.

 ## Project Goals
-From the interview with the stakeholders the following goal has been identified:
+From the interview with the stakeholders, the following goal has been identified:
 - Enable aggregate programming on a distributed network of heterogeneous devices.

-This main goal, is divided in different sub-goals:
+This main goal is divided into different sub-goals:
 - Create a ScaFi version that can run native, without needing a JVM.
-- <!--TODO perchè non usiamo scala native? per com'è scritto non c'è ragione di usare rust, trovare una spiegazione che possa essere sia quella dei thin device o altro-->
+- The native version of ScaFi must be able to run on thin devices, so the use of Scala Native is not considered.
 - Update ScaFi to the latest version of Scala.
-- Create an integration layer that allow a Scala aggregate program to be run using a native core.
+- Create an integration layer that allows a Scala aggregate program to be run using a native core.
-- Find a standard message format to allow the communication between distributed heterogeneous devices.
+- Find a standard message format to allow communication between distributed heterogeneous devices.